victorbruce/ecommerce-product/README.md

 Next, I defined by base styling as defined in the style guide which was part of the project starter pack.

-To make things easier, I started with the deskep view design by building and testng each component at a time whiles striving for responsiveness on the mobile viewport.
+To make things easier, I started with the desktop view design by building and testing each component at a time while striving for responsiveness on the mobile viewport.

-After making the page full responsive, I started working on the interactivity of the page as well as the functionality needed to make the page functional.
+After making the page fully responsive, I started working on the interactivity of the page as well as the functionality needed to make the page functional.

-Finally, I took time to resolve all warnings the compiler was throwing at me by searching via google to find poosible solutions.
+Finally, I took time to resolve all the warnings the compiler was throwing at me by searching via Google to find possible solutions.

 ### 📦 Built with